- Polyvinyl chloride - Wikipedia

 - PVC | Definition, Synthesis, Uses | Britannica

-PVC (polyvinyl chloride), a synthetic resin made from the polymerization of vinyl chloride PVC is used in an enormous range of domestic and industrial products, from raincoats and shower curtains to window frames and indoor plumbing Learn more about PVC in this article
+PVC, a synthetic resin made from the polymerization of vinyl chloride Second only to polyethylene among the plastics in production and consumption, PVC is used in an enormous range of domestic and industrial products, from raincoats and shower curtains to window frames and indoor plumbing

 - Polyvinyl Chloride (PVC): How to select the right grade?